Skip to main content

 Gems

-Gem categoryDefinition
+Gem categories

-Source/TargetGems related to Sources/Targets and Lookups
+Source/TargetGems related to sources, targets, and lookups.

-TransformGems related to the transformation of your data
+TransformGems related to the transformation of your data.

 Join/SplitGems related to splitting or joining datasets together.